 Ask a friend or neighbor to take care of your yard or houseplants.

-If you’re leaving your fur babies at home and have a pet-sitter coming every day to care for them, adding a few houseplants to the list is usually not a problem (and often included with other services like bringing in your mail).
+If you’re leaving your fur babies at home and have a pet-sitter coming every day to care for them, adding a few houseplants or potted plants to the list is usually not a problem (and often included with other services like bringing in your mail).